micro-os-plus/build-helper-xpack/templates/README-3RD-PARTY.md

 #### Include folders

-The following folders should be used during the build:
+The following folders should be passed to the compiler during the build:

 - `include`